-To mark Deaf Awareness Week 2016, we reveal some great outdoor games for your deaf children to help improve balance and gross motor skills
+We explore some great outdoor and inclusive games for your deaf children to help improve balance and gross motor skills

 Before you run outside, here’s how to communicate clearly and effectively during outdoor activities...